 Legal Header

-Energy prices play a key role when deciding on energy development or assessing remaining reserves.
-Prices are determined by supply and demand, which are both influenced by economic activity, seasonal temperatures, and market access.
+Energy prices play a key role when deciding on energy development or for assessing remaining reserves.
+Prices are determined by supply and demand, both influenced by economic activity, seasonal temperatures, market access, and non-market factors.
+All forecasted prices and the exchange rate are compared to publicly available forecasts of the major banks, consultants, and international forecasting agencies.

 Crude Oil Prices